ChristianChiarulli/nostr-issues-test/README.md

-# nostr-issues-test
+# nostr-issues
-publish github issues to nostr
+A GitHub workflow action for managing issues